opii972/react-tour-of-heroes-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-Please note, in my demo application, you can't add more than 15 heroes and log messages are limited to 15.

 ### `npm test`